haskell/haskell-ide-engine/README.md

 As above, make sure HIE is installed.
 These instructions are for using the [LanguageClient-neovim](https://github.com/autozimu/LanguageClient-neovim) client.

 #### vim-plug
-If you use [vim-plug](https://github.com/junegunn/vim-plug), then you can do this by e.g. including the following line in the Plug section of your `init.vim`:
+If you use [vim-plug](https://github.com/junegunn/vim-plug), then you can do this by e.g., including the following line in the Plug section of your `init.vim` or `~/.vimrc`:

 ```
 Plug 'autozimu/LanguageClient-neovim', {